kim-codes/event-planning-resources/README.md

 - Laptops/Computers for all participants
   - is there a place on campus that can rent for those who do not have their own
 - Adequate number of outlets/powerstrips/adapters

+### Dietary requirements
+If you plan on having food at your event be mindful that people have special dietary requirements.
+Get this when they are signing up.

 ## Questions to consider
 - Is the format of the event suitable for your audience?